aoraki-labs/maze/README.md

 ## Getting started

 ### Install [this fork](https://github.com/Janmajayamall/snarkjs) of Snarkjs
+(hao: this is done on zk test machine)
 > **Note:** this will override existing installation of [snarkjs](https://github.com/iden3/snarkjs) on your system.

 ```sh